Hendy/umbraco-look/README.md

 No configuration files need to be changed as Look will use default Examine searcher (unless specified otherwise).

-To configure indexing there are static methods on the `LookService` class which accept functions taking a parameter of IPublishedContent (ipc) that return the typed value to be indexed (all are optional).
+To configure the indexing behaviour there are static methods on the `LookService` class where (optional) custom indexers can be specified.

+Each custom indexer is supplied with the IPublishedContent representation of the content, media or member being indexed, together with the name of the Examine index being operated upon.

 ```csharp
 using Our.Umbraco.Look.Services;